aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 ## Gated Recurrent Unit (GRU)
-* GRU (Gated Recurrent Unit) aims to solve the vanishing gradient problem which comes with a standard recurrent neural network.
+* GRU (Gated Recurrent Unit) aims to solve the vanishing gradient problem, which comes with a standard recurrent neural network.
 * GRU can also be considered as a variation on the LSTM because both are designed similarly and, in some cases, produce equally excellent results.
-* Another complex looking image alert!
+* Another complex-looking image alert!
 A gentle reminder: It gets easier when you understand it fully.